Mercury-Phones-Limited/GoPAST/README.md

 ### The GoPAST projects goal is to make a stable and minimalist SIP Trunk server that can be easly managed by a web interface written in Go.

+### The GoPAST VoIP server is also designed with modularity in mind, each webpage runs as a seprate go executable.

 <br>

 ## How GoPAST works: